-Sanitary and safety conditions; tools
+Sanitary and safety conditions; tools; longshore and waterfront operations

 Section 18A.
 Employers shall provide a change room with adequate storage facilities for clothes, shower baths and lavatories having hot and cold water, in every place of employment where the lack of such facilities would be harmful to health.

 Every place of employment (dock, wharf, etc.), shall be provided with a sufficient number of water closets for the use of employees.
 Toilets shall be kept clean and supplied with an adequate supply of toilet paper.

 Working areas, docks, stairways, etc., shall be provided with illumination which is adequate and suitable to secure the safety of employees.

 Whenever harmful dusts, fumes, mists, vapors or gases exist in quantities harmful to employees, and the elimination of such hazards is not practicable, such hazards shall be controlled by ventilation or other means.

 When it is impracticable to comply with the above requirement, the employer shall provide, and the employee exposed to such hazards shall use, approved respiratory protective equipment.
 This equipment shall be kept in sanitary condition.